codythompson/super-tracks/README.md

 - Figure out the best way to deal with custom rotations/offsets/handles per image in a tileset (support commented out case in DbgObjs.rogue)

-## Screen

-- change GameState from extending a state to extendinga screen

 # misc game design ideas